kbishal/Crypto-Dashboard/README.md

 - Pre-commit hooks can be optionally added to enforce linting and formatting.
 - Add internationalization to support various languages, instead of using constant string.
 - Imporve unit test coverage
+- Have BFF architecture, to protect AUTH keys directly getting exposed in case we start using AUTH keys.
 ---